notarioethan/CS146/Labs/Lab 5/Lab 5 explanation.md

     2. 1st condition is true for all nodes in left subtree
     3. 1st condition is true for all nodes in right subtree
 - return true if all conditons met; else return false

+## Follow-up exercise: Can you think of a way to do this iteratively?
+### Approach(not implemented):
+- use a stack of nodes and a while loop for a long as the stack has nodes
+- also have a stack of minimum values and a stack of maximum values that are assigned to the nodes
+- while traversing tree, pop from all stacks and check the same conditions using those values; return false if not met
+- push new nodes, mins, maxes to stacks if there are children
+- return true (assumes no conditions failed during traversal)